Product Spaces

 April 2023

 Sometimes a system of applied interest can be adequately modeled with a single space.
-When a system is too complicated for a single space we may be able to model it with multiple spaces at the same time.
-Product spaces integrate multiple component spaces together by first combining both their underlying sets and their associated structures.
+When a system is too complicated for a single space, we may be able to model it with multiple spaces at the same time.
+Product spaces integrate multiple component spaces together by first combining both their underlying sets and then their associated structures.

 1 Product Sets

 Product sets combine elements from multiple sets into composite elements.
-To develop this concept as cleanly as possible we’ll first investigate how to combine elements from finite sets before considering the general case.
-Finally we’ll investigate the behavior of subsets of these product sets.
+To develop this concept as cleanly as possible, we’ll first investigate how to combine elements from finite sets before considering the general case.
+Finally, we’ll investigate the behavior of subsets of these product sets.

 1.1 Finite Product Sets